kora-projects/kora-docs/mkdocs/docs/en/index.md

 Subsequently, the aggregate of these simple abstractions can eventually solve large complex problems, but are not difficult to understand when viewed in isolation, without putting undue mental strain on the developer.
+Together, transparency and simplicity allow you to greatly increase the productivity of development, not only the programmer individually, but the entire development team.

 Kora provides all the tools needed for modern Java or Kotlin server-side development: